 |Spinal cord injuries||£50,000 to £300,000 for moderate and less severe and above £1 million for very severe cases|

 |Dental Injuries||£1,020 to £1600 for minor damaged teeth And between £27,940 to £91,350 for severe facial scarring|

 |Emotional distress||Between £1,000 to £45,000. depending on the severity of distress- minor, moderate or severe.|

 You do not have to suffer more than you have already suffered as a result of the negligent treatment you were subjected to.
-This is why we are here to assist you make a claim.
+This is why we are here to assist you to in making a claim.
 We are committed to ensure that you get the best possible legal representation and get an appropriate compensation value to help you put the unfortunate incident behind you.

 Therefore, do not delay in reaching out to us.
 You can give us a call or fill out our online enquiry form and we will get back to you soonest.

 Q: What Are The 4 D's Of Medical Negligence?

 The four D’s of medical negligence are; Duty, Deviation, Direct Causation and Damages.
 It is important that these four parts of medical negligence be established in proving your negligence claims.